 The Oldest Photo in the World With People in It

-The daguerreotype, the first accepted photography technique, was created by French artist and photographer Louis Daguerre.
-Daguerre, who is regarded as the pioneer of photography, unknowingly captured the first human to ever appear in a photograph when he took a picture of Paris’ Boulevard du Temple in 1838.
+The daguerreotype process was the first accepted photography technique created by French artist and photographer Louis Daguerre.
+Daguerre, who was regarded as the pioneer of photography, unknowingly captured the first human to ever appear in a photograph when he took a picture of Paris’ Boulevard du Temple in 1838.

 The picture depicts a man having his shoes polished on the sidewalk.